 - Lupus panel testing with additional tests, including rheumatoid factor, anti-histone antibodies, anti-ro (SSA) and anti-la (SSB) antibodies, antiphospholipid antibodies, anti-Smith, anti RNP, and LAC (aCL, abeta2GPI)

 - Body fluid analysis such as pleural (lung cavity) fluid and pericardial (heart cavity) fluid analysis

-- Tissue biopsies of the affected organs such as skin biopsy and kidney biopsy
+- Tissue biopsies of the affected organs, such as skin and kidney biopsies